LaunchAcademy/java-errand-manager/java-errand-manager.md

 7. You need to know how much money to take out of the ATM.
 You find an old receipt and you've inputted all of the prices into `grocery_prices.json`.
 You've entered the price of each item in cents.
 Load `grocery_prices.json` in as a `HashMap` with the appropriate data types for the key and value.

 8. Calculate the subtotal for everything you have to buy.
+Remember to take both the price and quantity into account.

-9. Update your action item around going to the ATM to include how much money to withdraw.
+9. Update your `"go to the ATM"` task to include how much money to withdraw.

 ## (Time Permitting) Planning your run...